The Ultimate Guide to Ammonite Fossils

 Ammonites developed their outer shell as a defense mechanism to protect themselves while hunting fish in the shallow waters they roamed.
 These carnivorous mollusks eventually began to hunt other cephalopods as well.
 An outer shell allowed these organisms to use water propulsion to move about in the water.
 The physical makeup of ammonites allowed these small organisms to function well and survive through several prehistoric eras.

-Geological Timestamp
+Geological Timestamp of Ammonites

 Ammonites made their appearance on earth over 400 million years ago but disappeared before the mass extinction over 66 million years ago, with the first ammonites appearing in the Paleozoic Era.
 A more enhanced structure formed of the ammonite exists through the Triassic and Cretaceous periods as well.
 These species had a shorter lifespan, but these organisms were able to thrive for millions of years because of their ability to frequently adapt and evolve.
-Experts estimated that over 10,000 different species of ammonites existed before their extinction.
-Some scientists believe that these prehistoric organisms could survive for so long due to plankton's presence and availability through certain seas in which the ammonite roamed.

 Regardless of the extinction of ammonites, these mollusks left a trail of their history all over the earth in fossil form.
 Ammonite fossils are one of the most common types of fossils found, but each fossil is unique in its way.
 To learn more about the ammonite evolution, check out a timeline that captures the organisms evolving life from over 400 million years ago.

-Ammonite Shapes
+Ammonite Shapes and Patterns

 The type of shell we most recognize as belonging to ammonites is a planispiral shell.
 As the ammonites mature, their shell becomes more straight and then undergoes a curvature.
 There are many different shapes present in ammonite shells from straight, coiled, and even partially coiled.
 Ammonite shells' shapes can vary so much that one species is similar in shape to a snail, and another species' shell can be straight like a hairpin.
 Some ammonite’s shells curved wildly without a pattern.